 The truth set before us here is the very foundation-stone of our faith — Substitution.
 Christ’s death is our life.
 His cross is our title to heaven.
 Christ “lifted up” and put to shame on Calvary is the ladder by which we “enter into the holiest” and ascend at last to heavenly glory.
 We are sinners, but Christ has suffered for us.
 We deserve death, but Christ has died for us.
 We are guilty debtors, but Christ has paid our debt with his own blood.
 This is the good news we preach.
 This is the gospel we believe.
 On this let us lean while we live.
 To this let us cling when we die.
 Christ has been “lifted up” on the cross, and has thrown open the gates of heaven to poor sinners!

 Third, our blessed Savior shows us that the cause of all this is the love of God.

-(John 3:16-17) “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
-(17) For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
+“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+For God sent not his Son into the world to condemn the world; but that the world through him might be saved.” (vv.
+16-17)

-The Lord Jesus declared that the death of the cross was an imperative, a necessity.
+The Lord Jesus declared that his death on the cross was an imperative, a necessity.
 He did not say, “The Son of man shall be lifted up,” but, “The Son of man must be lifted up.”
-There is no other alternative if the claims of God are to be met, if the demands of justice are to be satisfied, if sin is to be put away, and if the elect are to be saved — Christ must die!
-(Romans 3:25-26; 2 Corinthians 5:21).
-The law and justice of God demand it!
+There is no other alternative if the claims of God are to be met, if the demands of justice are to be satisfied, if sin is to be put away, and if the elect are to be saved, — Christ must die (Romans 3:25-26; 2 Corinthians 5:21).
+The law and justice of God demand it

 “Twas not to make Jehovah’s love